 Can you bring a loved one?

-Yes.
+Not at this time due to COVID-19.
+[Usually, yes.
 You are more than welcome to bring in a family member or a friend for company or support.
 This is part of our unwavering commitment to make you feel as comfortable as possible.
-We also require that all minors be accompanied by a parent or legal guardian.
+We also require that all minors be accompanied by a parent or legal guardian.]

 Can you eat or drink during infusion treatment?